Whispergate/Erebus/documentation-wrapper/erebus_wrapper/plugins.md

 - Function forwarding

 #### MalDocs (Excel) Plugin
 Creates or backdoors Excel documents (XLSM/XLAM/XLS) with embedded VBA payloads, or exports VBA modules for manual import.
-Full document injection on a Windows host is handled by the `erebus_helper` deferred build step using COM automation.
+The builder compiles XLSM/XLSX files directly on Linux using templates from `agent_code/templates/` and a built-in VBA project compiler (`agent_code/vba_compiler/`).
+Optional Windows-side COM re-injection via `erebus_helper` is available for higher-fidelity output.

 **Functions:**
 - `generate_excel_payload()` - Create a new XLSM with embedded VBA payload